stephbuon/digital-history/hist3368-week9-log-likelihood/README.md

 ## Source Information

-The Notebook, "Calculating Log-Liklihood" (enter.ipynb), was written by Phuoc Dinh Le, a senior computer science student at Southern Methodist Universithy.
+The Notebook, "Calculating Log-Liklihood" (hist3368-week9-log-likelihood.ipynb), was written by Phuoc Dinh Le, a senior computer science student at Southern Methodist Universithy.